 When the project of building a very small transceiver was accomplished 4 years ago, I still lacked lots of skills in setting up electronic circuits using SMD technology.
-The radio’s craftmanship had been more or less defective to a certain degree (there were still lots of things to learn when using SMDs on Veroboards), the inside looked comparatively “messy” and the performance was not sited in the premium league.
-Particularly the receiver was prone to IMD problems when signals on the band were strong.
+The radio’s craftmanship had been more or less defective to a certain degree (there were still lots of things to learn when using SMDs on Veroboards), the inside looked comparatively “messy” and the performance was not sited within the premium league.
+Particularly the receiver was prone to IMD (NE612 as 1st mixer) problems when signals on the band were strong.
 But because I liked the outer appearance of the radio a total revision of the inside had to be performed.

 The major changes that were used to improve the radio are: